-Lubricants marketers that meet the requirements of one of the ACEA performance specifications (ie Oil Sequences) can include an appropriate performance claim on their product packaging (right).
+Lubricants marketers whose products meet the requirements of one of the ACEA performance specifications (ie Oil Sequences) can include an appropriate performance claim on their product packaging (right).
 For these claims to be valid, however, the lubricant must have been developed in accordance with the guidelines outlined in the EELQMS.

 The EELQMS is a voluntary quality system but is THE ONLY system that can be used to support an ACEA performance claim.
 By providing a detailed step-by-step auditable process to follow, it provides reassurance to OEMs, workshops and consumers that engine lubricants on the market meet the performance claims being made for them.

 The EELQMS was established in 1996 by the three key engine lubricants industry stakeholders: ACEA representing vehicle OEMs; ATIEL representing lubricant formulators and marketers; and ATC (The Technical Committee of Petroleum Additive Manufacturers in Europe) representing engine lubricant additive package developers and producers.